cgswords/Fractals/README.md

-JotFractals
+Fractals
 ===========

-A scheme script for producing fractals using jot as the iterator for values of points.
+A scheme script for producing fractals using different values

-How To Generate Things
+Jot Fractals
 ======================

+This uses Jot as the iterator for point coloring.

     > (load "jot.scm")
     > (runjot "1000-bsa.ppm" binstrapp 1000 150)